abed111154/demo-landingv1/README.md

-# Miraculia - Display Version
+# Miraculia - Release Package

-This directory contains the display-only version of the Miraculia Marketing Landing Page.
-This version is visually identical to the full version but with limited functionality.

-## GitHub Pages Deployment

-1. Upload all files in this directory to a GitHub repository
-2. Enable GitHub Pages in the repository settings
-3. The site will be available at `https://yourusername.github.io/miraculia-display`

-## Important Notes

-- This is a display-only version with the exact same appearance as the full version
-- All "View on GitHub" buttons redirect to the contact email
-- Forms are non-functional in this version
-- Admin panel access is disabled
+**Version:** 1.0.0
+**Author:** Miraculia Marketing Solutions
+**License:** Commercial - All Rights Reserved

+## Welcome to Miraculia Release Package!

+Thank you for purchasing Miraculia!
+This package contains all the necessary files to deploy and run the website on your web server.

-## Important Files
+## Package Contents

-- `index.html` - The main HTML file
+1. **Ready-to-Deploy Files**
-- `assets/` - Contains all JavaScript, CSS, and media files
+   - All built and optimized HTML, CSS, and JavaScript files
+   - Images and other assets
-- `.htaccess` - Apache server configuration for SPA routing
+   - `.htaccess` file for SPA routing configuration
-- `robots.txt` - Search engine crawling instructions
-- `sitemap.xml` - Site structure for search engines

-## After Deployment

-After deploying these files, you can access:
+2. **Data Files**

-- The main website at: `https://your-domain.com/`
+   - JSON files containing the website content
-- The admin panel at: `https://your-domain.com/admin`
+   - Can be modified through the admin panel after installation

-Default admin credentials:
+3. **Documentation**
+   - Installation and setup guide
+   - Admin panel usage guide
+   - Troubleshooting guide

+## Quick Deployment Steps

+1. **Upload all files to your web server**
+   - Use FTP, cPanel File Manager, or any other method to upload files
+   - Make sure to upload to the root web directory (usually `public_html` or `www`)

+2. **Ensure the `.htaccess` file is in the root directory**
+   - This is necessary for SPA routing on Apache servers
+   - If you're using Nginx, refer to the installation guide for the appropriate Nginx configuration

+3. **Access the admin panel**
+   - Open your browser and navigate to `https://your-domain.com/admin`
+   - Use the default credentials:
      - Username: `admin`
      - Password: `password`

-**Important**: Change these default credentials immediately after your first login!
+   - **Important**: Change the default credentials immediately after logging in!

+## Detailed Documentation

+For detailed instructions, please refer to the documentation files in the `docs` folder:

+- **SETUP-GUIDE.md**: Detailed step-by-step setup guide
+- **ADMIN-DOCUMENTATION.md**: Comprehensive guide to admin panel features
+- **TROUBLESHOOTING-GUIDE.md**: Solutions to common issues

-## Full Version
+## Technical Support

-For the full functional version with working admin panel, contact forms, and all features, please contact:
+If you encounter any issues or have questions, please contact our support team:

-Email: reshah4pc@gmail.com
+- **Email:** reshah4pc@gmail.com
-Subject: Miraculia Full Version Inquiry
+- **Subject Line:** Miraculia Support - [Your Issue]

 ---